BJP to felicitate nationwide hospital staff on achievement of 100 crore COVID vaccine shots | english.lokmat.com

 BJP to felicitate nationwide hospital staff on achievement of 100 crore COVID vaccine shots

-New Delhi [India], October 3 The Bharatiya Janata party will felicitate doctors, nurses and hospital staff nationwide when ...
+By Deepika Rathour Chauhan New Delhi [India], October 3 The Bharatiya Janata Party will felicitate doctors, nurses and ...

-New Delhi [India], October 3 The Bharatiya Janata party will felicitate doctors, nurses and hospital staff nationwide when 100 crore Covid vaccine shots have been administered to Indians.
+New Delhi [India], October 3 The Bharatiya Janata Party will felicitate doctors, nurses and hospital staff nationwide for their contribution on the day achieves the target of administring 100 crore COVID vaccine shots.

+As part of the programme local BJP MPs, MLAs and organisational functionaries will visit their respective areas to thank and felicitate these health workers.

 A source in the BJP told ANI, "BJP will felicitate doctors, nurses and hospital staff nationwide.
 BJP MP, MLA, incharge and others will go to every district and area to thank and felicitate them.
 It is a big achievement for India."